fidelsurtida/snake/README.md

   - Fixes for the gameover screen execution and removed effects and floaters in the deathcam image.
 - June 4, 2024
   - Added explosion animation sprite and implemented explosion animation upon collision and destruction of bomb.
+  - Fixed bomb reset on retry and new game.

 <br>
 <b>This project is currently under development.</b>